ppissias/xsrpcj/README.md

 and its implementation (which implements the low level RPC and encoding stuff).

-From the client side, the way to start invoking services is :
+The way to start invoking services is :

 		//get a service reference